railwayapp/docs/src/docs/reference/templates.md

 - The minimum kickback our program supports is $0.01, meaning usage of your template must incur at least $0.04 in usage after discounts and/or platform fees.
 - All service types and resource usage of those services (compute, volume, egress, etc) _do count_ towards the kickback.

+## Earnings and Withdrawals

+By default, your template kickbacks are automatically converted into Railway Credits.
+But we also offer cash wishdrawals.
+Visit the `/earnings` tab inside your account settings for more details.
+There you can add your details and request a withdrawal.

 ## Updatable Templates